cltl/EventCoreference/README.md

 2. Conversion from NAF to SEM-GRaSP RDF-TRiG and cross-document event-coreference

 Another set of functions reads the NAF files and creates SEM-GRasSP TRiG files (RDF format).
 While doing this it converts the mention-based representations in NAF into instance-based representations.
+The input NAF files minimally need the following layers:
+- tokens, terms, entities, coreference for events, srl, timeExpressions

+If any of these layers is absent or empty, the RDF-TRiG files will be empty.
+To create an event coreference layer, use the event-coreference scripts described above.

 There are two sets of functions:

 2.1 Multiple NAF document conversion